frozenstruct/frozenstruct/README.md

-# Hi there 🙂
+# Hi there
-## Quick Brief
-* 🌱 I’m currently learning Swift and everything on iOS
+* 🌱 currently on Swift & Rust
-* 🎯 My primary focus is to ship complete client-ready app to AppStore
-* 🎓 My long-term goal is to obtain Computer Science BA
+* 🎯 discover 2nd PL, while gaining exp in Swift
-* 🔭 I’m currently working on Fitness App which you'll see soon!
+* 🔭 currently on SberBank iOS App

 ## 📫 How To Reach Me
 - [LinkedIn](https://www.linkedin.com/in/dmitry-aksyonov-85a23b118/)